magento/devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

     Refer to the [troubleshooting section]({{page.baseurl}}install-gde/trouble/tshoot_no-styles.html) if the page displays a 404 (Not Found) or fails to load other assets like images, CSS, and JS.

 2. Try accessing the Magento directory for the Web Setup Wizard from a browser.
-Append "_setup/_" to your server's hostname in the address bar:
+Append "_setup/_" to your server's hostname or IP address in the address bar:

     If you see a 404 or the "Access denied" message, you've successfully restricted access to the Magento file system.